migtools/mig-operator/README.md

 ## Operator Installation with OLM on Openshift 4
 1. `oc create -f mig-operator-source.yaml`
-1. Create a openshift-migration namespace
+1. Create a migration namespace
 1. In the left menu select Operator Hub and find `Migration Operator` in the list
 1. Click Install and install it in the mig namespace
 1. Once installation is complete select `Installed Operators` on the left menu